Jeanine Oleson, Untitled, 2014. Intaglio print, 12 × 7 ¼ in (30.5 × 18.5 cm). Printed by Marina Ancona, 10 Grand Press. Courtesy the artist

 This public panel brings together experts who will discuss the notion of voice, from technical concerns to political potential to affective possibilities.
 This is the beginning of a full Season exploration of VOICE, ranging from the relationships between vocal performers and engaged audiences to voice as agency in political work.
 Is there a connection between the discernment of an audience and the galvanizing of political agency when viewing the world stage?
 Is the affective power of another’s voice an activating force?
 Is there a historic connection between care, queerness, cultural criticism, and activist voice?

-Panelists: Gregg Bordowitz, Mara Mills, and Johanna Burton, Director and Curator of Education and Public Engagement.
+Panelists: Gregg Bordowitz, Steve Cosson, Mara Mills, and Johanna Burton, Director and Curator of Education and Public Engagement.
 Moderated by Jeanine Oleson.

 “Jeanine Oleson: Hear, Here” is on view at the New Museum from April 22 to July 6, 2014, and is curated by Johanna Burton, Keith Haring Director and Curator of Education and Public Engagement.